 As a person working in sustainability, I have seen and still see a lot of webinars etc. on sustainability topics.
 Often the webinars are not exactly giving the input the title is promising.

 I am very positively surprised that SAP has done a great job in compiling a comprehensive, very understandable course on all the different aspects and matters in sustainability.
 I am sure that many people enjoyed the course like I did.

 So, great job guys!
-Or to use one of the phrases you used: Dare to be real!"
+Or to use one of the phrases you used: Dare to be real!" read the original post

 Week 1: The Business Case for Sustainability The week contains the following units: Welcome; Root Causes; Sustainable Value Creation; Engaging Top Management; Organizational Setup for Sustainability & The Role of IT

 Week 2: Sustainable Strategies The week contains the following units: Crafting a Sustainable Strategy; Stakeholders and Materiality; Analysis and Target Setting; Examples of Environmentally Driven Initiatives; Examples of Socially Driven Initiatives & Examples of Transformational Innovation

 Week 3: Sustainable Business Processes (Part 1) The week contains the following units: Embedding Sustainability Into Business Processes; Sustainable Design; Sustainable Sourcing and Procurement; Sustainable Production & Sustainable Logistics

 Week 4: Sustainable Business Processes (Part 2) The week contains the following units: Sustainable Consumption; Sustainable End-of-Life Processes; Environmental and Social Capital Accounting; Sustainability in Finance and Administration; Sustainability in HR & Sustainability in IT, aka Green IT